The Duplicate Content and SEO Connection: What Digital Marketers Need to Know

 Quoting and Referencing External Sources

-You may be asking yourself: Really?
-Quoting someone else in a blog post counts as duplicate content?
-Surely Google wouldn’t penalize that?
-Trust us when we say we have asked ourselves the very same question, and the data always comes back with the same conclusive answer.
+Trust us when we say we have asked ourselves the very same question, and the data always yields the same conclusive answer.

 Yes, quoting previously published material is technically recognized as duplicate content.
 But, importantly, Google would almost never issue penalties for standard practices such as quoting reputable sources, especially given its emphasis on high-quality, authoritative content (E-E-A-T).